 George M. Burden has had an active twenty five year career as a freelance writer, with a focus on travel, but with publications encompassing the gamut of medical-history, human interest, humour, poetry and fiction.

 George has placed articles with markets as diverse as The Readers Digest, The Halifax Sunday Herald, The Medical Post, Funny Times, The Writer and Just For Canadian Doctors, among many others.

 His adventures have taken him to the shores of all seven continents and into the waters of all five oceans.
 He has ventured from shipwrecks in the depths of the Atlantic to the cockpit of an airborne F-18 fighter jet, from the crater of an active Antarctic volcano to a private audience with the King of the Ashanti at his palace in Kumasi.

 George is a past recipient of the Governor General's Medal.
 He has served with the venerable Explorers Club as regional chairman for Quebec/Atlantic provinces and in the role of Director at Large for the organization.
 George became a Fellow of the Royal Canadian Geographical Society in 2012.
-In 2014 he succeeded his father as the 31st Baron of Seabegs (Seybeggis-traditional), Stirlingshire, Scotland.
+In 2014 George succeeded his father as the 31st Baron of Seabegs (Seybeggis-traditional), Stirlingshire, Scotland.
 He is currently an associate member of the Standing Council of Scottish Chiefs in Edinburgh as well as Canadian representative of the Scottish Clan Lamont, having been appointed by clan chief Father Peter Noel Lamont as his lieutenant.

 George published his first book, Amazing Medical Stories, co-authored with Dorothy Grant, in May of 2003 with Goose Lane Editions.
 He was also the recipient of the Travel Media Association of Canada's: